How to Spend a Rainy Day in San Francisco

-I’d already made plans to explore Golden Gate Park before we heard about this little weather episode.
-It’s been over 2 months since we’ve traveled anywhere (not counting our brief stint in Orange County).
+We’d already made plans to explore Golden Gate Park before we heard about this little weather episode, and it’d been over 2 months since we’d traveled anywhere (not counting our brief stint in Orange County).
 Needless to say, I wasn’t about to let some little old rainy day ruin our fun!

 A Visit to the Conservatory of Flowers